VirtoCommerce/vc-platform/docs/developer-guide/modules-development-via-docker.md

 6. [Create new module](./create-new-module.md) as described in the article
 7. Write code for new module
 8. Build new module
-9. Connect new module with the platform
+9. Copy built module to `Modules` folder
 10. Debug new module

 ## Run Virto Commerce Platform Manager